Jeremy Sprinkle

-Jeremy Sprinkle (born August 10, 1994) is an American former professional football tight end who played five seasons in the National Football League (NFL).
-He was drafted by the Washington Redskins in the 2017 NFL draft.
-He played college football at the University of Arkansas.
+Jeremy Sprinkle (born August 10, 1994) is an American former professional football player who was a tight end for five seasons in the National Football League (NFL).
+He was selected by the Washington Redskins in the 2017 NFL draft.
+He played college football for the Arkansas Razorbacks.
 He spent the majority of his career in Washington and played one season for the Dallas Cowboys.

 Early life

 Sprinkle attended White Hall High School, where he was a two-way player at tight end and defensive end.
 As a junior, he collected 10 receptions for 227 yards, 3 touchdowns, 73 tackles (25 for loss) and 15 sacks.

 As a senior, he tallied 45 receptions for 841 yards, 6 touchdowns, 92 tackles and 14 sacks.
 He contributed to the team winning the 2011 5A Southeast Conference championship and reach its first state semifinal in 20 years.
 He received 2011 Arkansas Super Team and All-Southeast Arkansas honors.

 He also practiced basketball and baseball.